Dynamic Performance Alignment

 Mastering KPI Scorecards: Driving Performance and Aligning Objectives

-One way to effectively manage and communicate KPIs is through the use of KPI scorecards, also known as KPI scoreboards.
+One way to effectively manage and communicate KPIs is to use KPI scorecards, also known as KPI scoreboards.

-This is a comprehensive guide to KPI scorecards and includes examples for key organizational teams, and a comparison with OKRs and Balanced Scorecards.
+This is a comprehensive guide to KPI scorecards.
+It includes examples for key organizational teams and a comparison with OKRs and Balanced Scorecards.

 What is a KPI Scorecard?

-KPI scorecards are a powerful tool that are fundamental to the success and growth of any organization.
-This article discusses the use of KPI scorecards that measure what truly matters, and the importance of sharing, transparency, and regular discussion of these measurements.
+KPI scorecards are a powerful tool that is fundamental to the success and growth of any organization.
+This article discusses the use of KPI scorecards that measure what truly matters and the importance of sharing, transparency, and regular discussion of these measurements.

 Why should you focus on KPI scorecards, and why do they need to measure what really matters?